 7R: Even the rhythm in this scene is realistic.

-CS: What you call realistic is simply just, or true.
+Claire Simon: What you call realistic is simply just, or true.
 She’s being herself.
 She doesn’t lie.
 She resists a little.
 There are things she’d like to say but doesn’t, things she wants to say, etc. For example, I pushed a lot for the story of her mother and Cambodge to be addressed in the conversation with the nurse.
 But because she’s very real, she knows that the nurse isn’t really interested in that story, so she tells it very briefly: ‘There was a war, and she lost her entire family.’
 Then, she does explain the thing about the TV shows.

 There isn’t a scriptwriter who could write this from scratch.
 When the nurse says, “Your mother downloads TV shows,” and Melody replies “no, she’s streaming them,” no one would write this!
 Never!
 Because it’s the logic of two people talking to each other.
 It’s not that it’s realistic, but that it’s the truth of the feelings and desires of each one of them.

-Teenage loneliness or solitude is rarely addressed in a documentary context, but it’s a favourite topic in fiction film.
+Note from the editors: Teenage loneliness or solitude is rarely addressed in a documentary context, but it’s a favourite topic in fiction film.
 Eliza Hittman’s Beach Rats offers a window into the closed-off mind of a young man who feels isolated by his secret homosexuality.
 Johnny in God’s Own Country is in a similar situation, with the added pressure of his parents, few prospects, and a typically British sense of reserve.
 Loneliness is also, naturally, a favourite of genre cinema.
 In Raw, a school ritual of initiation — the gateway outside of loneliness — turns the young first year student into a cannibal, preventing her from developing relationships with anyone but her own family of cannibals.
 Joachim Trier’s Thelma has often been compared to Brian de Palma’s Carrie, and although the films differ in many ways, both of them do focus on a young woman oppressed by the adults in her life, and without any friends.